Chaitanya-B/InterStellar/README.md

 /shortestRoute	POST	Shortest route from A to B with distance	{"source":"A","destination":"Z","traffic":true}

-## For Request and Response please refer to excel sheet attached in the email.
 ## Please refer to screenshots in the attachments to see the UI.

 ## Angular 7 and Bootstrap in UI: